 Each school has an Academic Advising Hub that is available to help you develop your four-year plan, change majors, add minors, and ask detailed questions about your program of study and degree.
 The HASS and Science Hubs can also answer questions about general HASS and Science requirements.
 The Engineering Hub works with first-year students only.
 To learn more about each Hub, visit:

 Our largest referral, which is free and confidential, offers students with a space to maximize their sense of well-being as well as their academic, personal, and social growth.
 A staff psychiatrist is available to assist with medication and provide online resources to offer a great starting point.
 Keep in mind that if you go in with specific goals, you are likely to save yourself some time.
 For example, saying, "I have severe avoidance behaviors and I want to work on that," is clearer than a general statement of "I feel overwhelmed."
 Counseling Services staff are also available evenings and weekends.
 If you or a friend are struggling, reach out for help.
-Call Public Safety at 518-276-6611 and ask to speak with the On-Call Counselor.
-Take a free online, mental-health screening.
+You can speak with the On-Call Counselor by calling (518) 276-8888.

 It's not unusual to experience loss while in college of many kinds.
 This podcast series is not affiliated with Rensselaer, but is an excellent resource.